SSAGESLabs/hoomd-dlext/README.md

 cmake ..
 ```

-And finally we compile the plugin on your target machine
+And finally we compile the plugin on the target machine
 ```shell
 make
 ```